eth-ait/hci-project-group-11/README.md

 Upon discussion the user interfaces that our team had been exploring, Viktor and the team agreed that the 2-Dimensional Navigator is a fast and intuitive interface for users who simply want to choose a mood quickly.
 However, it might not be sufficient as a standalone interface.
 For example, an advanced user like Courtney may wish to tweak more than two attributes to get a specific playlist vibe that she wants.
 Viktor therefore agreed that we the team should explore supporting an "advanced option" for users that want to adjust their mood/music setting in more detail.
 This can be achieved, for example, through our 1-dimensional Slider prototype and additional drop-down menu to select specific genres.

-## Approaching the final solution: an elegant user interface for mood listeners
+## Approaching the final solution: An Elegant User Interface for mood-prediction music software

 With the outcome of the discussions with Viktor and the Teufel team in mind that we shifted our focus from exploring sensors and mood classification to developing a responsive and elegant user interface for music listeners.

 We assume the availability mood data, ie. the user has provided sufficient training input about their music tastes and made available environmental sensors such that the mood of the user(s) can be predicted with reasobale accuracy.

+Another requisite feature that we learnt from user studies was the absolute need for manual closed-loop feedback in our design, to augment the variety of users and inherent difficulty in mapping user's desired mood to a generalized, objective mood classifier.
+The product would have designed with the principle of "Customer knows best" in mind, meaning that users should have intuitive, complete and final control of the mood selection, even if it means overriding the automatically-generated setting.

-How can Teufel's mobile app Raumfeld be improved to accomodate interactivity with such features?
+At long last, we attempted to answer the million-dollar question: How can Teufel's mobile app Raumfeld be improved to accomodate interactivity with such features?

 ## Final Product: A concept user interface for mood-predicted music